kateleitch/drosophila_wind_assisted_dispersal/README.md

 Code and data are licensed under a [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) License](https://creativecommons.org/licenses/by-nc-sa/4.0/ "CC BY-NC-SA 4.0").

-## What you need to run our analysis
+## What you need to run our analyses
 * Ubuntu (we used Ubuntu 16)
 * Python (2.7)
 * OpenCV (3.3.1)
 * apt-get repositories:
 * Manual downloads:

-1) DATA FORMATS
-This repository contains a mixture of different data formats, all offering reasonable human-readability, and all able to be read into a python environment using only open-source tools.
+Data in this repository are stored in a variety of data formats, all offering reasonable human-readability, and all readable with open-source tools.
 * most processed data and experimental metadata are saved as .json files
 * some field data, such as anemometer recordings, are saved as .csv files
 *